dishu-13/AutoHire-AI/README.md

 - 🏗 [`production_architecture.md`](docs/production_architecture.md) - Deep dive into our state management and services.
 - ⚙️ [`run_and_build_guide.md`](docs/run_and_build_guide.md) - Advanced build instructions for production.

-## 🤖 CI/CD Automation

-This repository is equipped with **GitHub Actions**.
-Every time code is pushed to the `main` branch, our pipeline automatically:
-1. Sets up Java 17 and Flutter stable.
-2. Fetches dependencies and builds a release-ready Android APK.
-3. Uploads the fresh `.apk` directly to the **[GitHub Releases](https://github.com/dishu-13/AutoHire-AI/releases)** page under the "Latest Build" tag.

----

 <div align="center">
   <i>Built with ❤️ using Flutter and Firebase</i>